-General advice for those conducting research, including best-practice guidelines on a range of subjects such as ethics, can be accessed from the Social Policy Evaluation and Research Committee (see www.spear.govt.nz).
-Association of Social Science Researchers (ASSR) and the Australasian Evaluation Society (AES) also have their own codes of ethics.
+General advice for those conducting research, including best-practice guidelines on a range of subjects such as ethics, can be accessed from the Social Policy Evaluation and Research Committee (see https://thehub.sia.govt.nz/resources/spear-good-practice-guidelines-2008/).
+The Association of Social Science Researchers (ASSR) and the Australasian Evaluation Society (AES) also have their own codes of ethics.